-FREMONT, Ohio (WTVG) - A judge has set a trial date for Former Sandusky County detective Sean O'Connell.
-O'Connell is scheduled to go to trial on March 27, 2018.
-He was previously indicted on charges for alleged crimes related to the Heather Bogle murder investigation.
+FREMONT, Ohio (WTVG) - Former Sandusky County detective Sean O'Connell pleaded guilty to tampering with evidence in court on Monday.
+O'Connell was previously indicted on charges for alleged crimes related to the Heather Bogle murder investigation.

 Bogle disappeared in the early morning hours on April 9, 2015 after she clocked out from her shift at Whirlpool.
 Her body was found in the trunk of a car in Clyde a day later.